simerplaha/JustSQL/README.md

 ## Why another SQL library/facade?

-- ORMs and custom string interpolation solutions are nice, but most are incomplete and restrictive, specially when writing complex SQL queries.
+- ORMs, DSLs and custom string interpolation solutions are nice, but most are incomplete and restrictive, specially when writing complex SQL queries.
 - Debugging performance issues by ORM generated queries, translating back and forth between SQL and ORM types is time-consuming.
-- Many ORMs do not have any support for `EXPLAIN ANALYZE`.
+- Many ORMs do not have any support for `EXPLAIN ANALYZE` statements.
-- IDEs have much better support/plugins for plain SQL queries and default Scala `s` string interpolation VS custom `sql` string interpolation and DSLs.
+- IDEs have much better support/plugins for executing and analysing plain SQL queries versus custom DSLs.

-Performance critical applications that want to write unrestricted SQL with type-safety added to query results & parameters would find JustSQL much easy to work with.
+Performance critical applications that want to write unrestricted SQL with type-safety added to query results & parameters would find JustSQL easy to work with.

 # Sponsors